RealTimeLogic/Xedge32/doc/source/I2C.rst

 I2C Example
 ------------------

-The following example shows the read and write functions in the `BME280 Lua Module <https://github.com/RealTimeLogic/LspAppMgr-ESP32/blob/master/Lua-Examples/bme280.lua>`_.
+The following example shows the read and write functions in the :ref:`BME280 Lua Module <BME280 Module>`.
 Variable regAddr is the register to read in the BME280 chip.

 .. code-block:: lua